 - Ira Sponsors Warehouse

 Filing an Asbestos Claim in Idaho

 Don’t lose your rights!
 If you or a loved one has been diagnosed with mesothelioma and were exposed to asbestos in Idaho, you may be entitled to compensation.
 You may have limited time to file a claim.
-If you have been diagnosed with mesothelioma and have a pathology report in hand to support that diagnosis, fill out the form below for immediate help.
+If you have been diagnosed with mesothelioma and have a pathology report in hand to support that diagnosis, you are eligible for financial assistance.

 Geological Research, Analyses and Services Programs.
 “Naturally Occurring Asbestos Locations in the Contiguous U.S. and Alaska.”
 Agency for Toxic Substances and Disease Registry, 25 May 2007.

 http://www.atsdr.cdc.gov/noa/usamap.pdf (accessed 23 August 2010).